 For this study the methods were evaluated using six different datasets and were in different run modes.
-By running the clustering methods using the unfiltered and filtered datasets, we canto some extent investigate the effect of the filtering and normalisation steps on the clustering.
-RaceID, Linnorm, TSCAN and Seurat each have their cell or filters implemented; these were includedthe unfiltered datasets.
+By running the clustering methods using the unfiltered and filtered datasets, we can (to some extent) investigate the effect of the filtering and normalisation steps on the clustering.
+RaceID, Linnorm, TSCAN and Seurat each have their cell or genewise filters implemented; these were included when the unfiltered datasets were used.

-By running the methods under the default mode, we can investigate the performances with minimum user effort.
+By running the methods under the default mode, we can investigate the performances with a minimum user effort.
 Also, some methods are able to autodetect the number of clusters, and this setting was included when running in the default mode.
 The methods were then run with a refined parameter setting and the annotated number of clusters.
 Note that the number of parameters varied considerably between the methods; in this study, we chose only the parameter that is regarded as the most important.

 The clusterings of the methods were assessed by the use of the ARI and F1 metrics.
 The ARI scores for the different run modes are shown in Figure \ref{fig:ariall} and \ref{fig:ariradar}.
-Figure \ref{fig:aridiff1} shows the differences in ARI scores between the method with the highest ARI score and the other methods The differences between the ARI scores of the different run modes are shown in Figure \ref{}.
-The comparison of the different run modes is strictly speaking only possible for deterministic methods as CIDR, and not possible for stochastic methods (e.g. tSNEkmeans ).
+According to the dataset used, Figure \ref{fig:aridiff1} shows the differences in ARI scores between the method with the highest ARI score and the other methods.
+The differences between the ARI scores of the different run modes are shown in Figure \ref{}.
+The comparison of the different run modes is strictly speaking only possible for deterministic methods such as CIDR, and is not possible for stochastic methods (e.g. tSNEkmeans ).
 The F1 scores for the filtered dataset are shown in Figure \ref{fig:f1pointplot}.
-The results for the run mode with the default setting, the unfiltered data and the optimal number of clusters shown in the appendix (see Figure \ref{fig:f1poindef},\ref{fig:f1pointunf} and \ref{fig:f1pointopt}.)
+The results for the run mode with the default setting, the unfiltered data and the optimal number of clusters are shown in the Appendix (see Figure \ref{fig:f1poindef},\ref{fig:f1pointunf} and \ref{fig:f1pointopt}.)

-The datasets and simulations used varied in the number of cells, the library sizes, the number of subpopulations, the zero-fractions per gene and the type of the expression values (see Table \ref{tbl:data} and Figure \ref{}). assess the accuracies of the methods some ground truth of the type of subpopulations is needed.
+The datasets and simulations used varied in the number of cells, the library sizes, the number of subpopulations, the zero-fractions per gene and the type of the expression values (see Table \ref{tbl:data} and Figure \ref{}).
+In order to assess the accuracies of the methods some ground truth of the type of subpopulations is needed.
 Here, we used the annotation given by the authors of the datasets.
-This may not be correct; the cell types could be wrongly annotated, or the annotated of more refined unknown subpopulations.
+This may not be correct; the cell types could be wrongly annotated, or the annotated clusters might consist of more refined unknown subpopulations.
 However, here we used this annotation because it was seen as the best possible information available.
 The datasets were chosen such that there was a range in clustering difficulty.
 As an objective measure of the clustering difficulty, the average silhouette coefficient is used.

 \paragraph{}